We encourage you to report any issues you encounter while using the website.

 Abstract:

 The electrochemical conversion of CO2 into high-value hydrocarbons has garnered extensive attention for its potential in reducing atmospheric CO2 concentrations and mitigating societal energy challenges.
 Currently, the predominant form of electrocatalysts is in a powdered state, which is prepared into electrodes through coating techniques.
 However, the issue of catalyst detachment is inevitable during long-term operation.
 To address this challenge, we have designed a self-supported carbon-based electrode.
 This electrode anchors nickel-nitrogen-carbon (Ni-Nx-C) active sites and combines organic and inorganic pore-forming agents to regulate the pore structure, thereby optimizing the performance of the carbon-based electrode.
-During the study of the electrochemical reduction of carbon dioxide using the carbon-based electrode, we discovered a novel carbon reduction reaction.
-Under ambient conditions, high-carbon chemicals can be produced via the carbon reduction reaction without the need for a catalyst.
-This discovery holds profound significance for the resource utilization of carbon-containing waste.
+During the study of the electrochemical reduction of carbon dioxide using a carbon-based electrode, we discovered a novel carbon reduction reaction, pioneering a new direction for the electrochemical reforming of carbon materials to produce high carbon chemicals.
+We proposed the hydrogen dissociation-delocalized π-electron synergistic mechanism and established a new paradigm for organic synthesis involving carbon-carbon bond cleavage and reconstruction.
+These findings hold profound significance for the resource utilization of carbon-containing waste and the progress of chemical science.

 Biography:

-Dr. Hongyuan Chuai received her PhD degree from Nankai University in 2019.
-During her PhD study, she worked as a joint PhD student in Centre de Recherche Paul Pascal, Centre National de la Recherche Scientifique (CRPP, CNRS) from October 2016 to October 2018.
-Then she worked as a postdoctoral researcher at Tianjin University and now she is working as a research fellow at Hong Kong Polytechnic University.
-She discovered and proposed the carbon reduction reaction for the first time in the world, pioneering a new direction for the electroreforming of carbon materials into high-carbon chemicals.
-She has published over ten papers as the first/corresponding author in renowned journals such as ACS Catalysis, and has been granted/applied for two patents.
-She has been awarded to Best Researcher Award for the contribution and honourable achievement in innovation research.
+Dr. Hongyuan Chuai obtained her PhD degree from Nankai University in 2019.
+During her PhD study, she worked as a joint PhD student in Centre de Recherche Paul Pascal, Centre National de la Recherche Scientifique (CRPP, CNRS, supervisor Rodolphe Clérac) from October 2016 to October 2018.
+Then she worked as a postdoctoral fellow at Tianjin University and now she is working as a research fellow at Hong Kong Polytechnic University.
+She has long been dedicated to research in inorganic synthesis and catalysis, achieving a series of original breakthroughs and making significant pioneering contributions to the field of chemistry.
+She first discovered a novel carbon reduction reaction, pioneering a new direction for the electrochemical reforming of carbon materials to produce high carbon chemicals.
+She proposed the hydrogen dissociation-delocalized π-electron synergistic mechanism, establishing a new paradigm for organic synthesis based on carbon-carbon bond cleavage and reconstruction.
+Her work has provided new perspectives for the development of future energy and chemical science.

 Copyright © 2023 The Academic Communications, PTE.
 LTD .
 All rights reserved.